kesterhhh/Online_Retail/README.md

    - Lowest sales were recorded in early-year months (January–February).

 3. **Daily and Periodic Trends**
-   - Peak purchasing times were observed in the late evening.
+   - Peak purchasing times were observed in the afternoon.
    - Sales were higher on weekends compared to weekdays.

 4. **Top-Selling Products**